oscar-stack/vagrant-bolt/README.md

 end
 ~~~

-Both tasks and plans can be configured using the appropiate methods. `VagrantBolt.task` for tasks and `VagrantBolt.plan` for plans.
+Tasks, plans, and commands can be configured using the appropiate methods. `VagrantBolt.task` for tasks, `VagrantBolt.plan` for plans, and `VagrantBolt.command` for commands.

 ### Provisioner
 vagrant-bolt also provides a traditional provisioner which can be added to a machine.
 Below is an example Vagrantfile which runs a bolt task on a machine.